Fire Protection FAQs

 The liquid inside the bulbs comes in a variety of colors, and each color represents the temperature required to activate the sprinkler:

-• Orange – 135°F
+• Orange: 135°F

-• Red – 155°F
+• Red: 155°F

-• Yellow – 174°F
+• Yellow: 174°F

-• Green – 200°F
+• Green: 200°F

-• Blue – 286°F
+• Blue: 286°F

-• Purple – 360°F
+• Purple: 360°F

-• Black – 440°F
+• Black: 440°F

-Since the fire sprinklers are activated by heat, there is no risk of accidental activation of your fire sprinkler system by smoke or dust in the air.
+Since the fire sprinklers are activated by heat, there’s no risk of accidental activation of your fire sprinkler system by smoke or dust in the air.
 That said, the bulbs are very fragile and any tampering could cause them to go off.
-If a sprinkler head gets accidentally knocked off (by a forklift, truck, repairman, etc.), there’s going to be lots and lots of water flowing through that sprinkler head until the system is shut down.

-According to the National Fire Protection Association (NFPA), buildings with a working fire sprinkler system see an average property loss and risk of death per fire that is 50 to 66 percent lower than buildings without sprinkler systems.
-Broken down by industry, civilian deaths in sprinklered buildings between 1989 – 1998 were reduced by:
+According to the National Fire Protection Association (NFPA), buildings with a working fire sprinkler system see an average property loss and risk of death per fire that’s 50% to 66% lower than buildings without sprinkler systems.

-• 60 percent for manufacturing properties
+• 60% for manufacturing properties

-• 74 percent for stores and offices
+• 74% for stores and offices

-• 75 percent for nursing homes
+• 75% for nursing homes

-• 91 percent for hotels and motels
+• 91% for hotels and motels

-To learn more about commercial fire sprinkler services, call 800-968-2871.
+Call 800-968-2871 to learn more about commercial fire sprinkler services.

 Do’s & Don’ts of Fire Sprinkler Systems